-Total revenue for FY2018 was \$23.8 million, a 50.5% increase as compared to that for the financial year ended 31 December 2017 ("FY2017").
-Net profit was \$1.16 million, a 68.1% increase from the \$0.69 million in FY2017.
-The increase in total revenue was attributable mainly to an on-going project for the mechanical engineering segment and more variation work carried out for the facilities management segment.
+Total revenue for FY2019 was \$19.9 million, a 16.4% decrease as compared to that for the financial year ended 31 December 2018 ("FY2018").
+Net profit was \$0.4 million, a 66.4% decrease from the \$1.2 million in FY2018.
+The decrease in total revenue was attributable mainly to many projects approached completion and a new project being at the initial phase for the mechanical engineering segment.

-As a result of prudent management of our projects, careful costs and cash flow management, the Group was able to increase its cash and bank balances to a healthy balance amounting to \$20.8 million as at 31 December 2018.
+As a result of prudent management of our projects, careful costs and cash flow management, the Group was able to increase its cash and cash equivalents to a healthy balance amounting to \$23.5 million as at 31 December 2019.
 Our sound financial position will allow the Group to explore growth opportunities, both locally and overseas.